Vectrex: History

 Milton Bradley's greater resources allowed the Vectrex to be released in parts of Europe by mid-1983 and, through a co-branding agreement with Bandai, in Japan as well.
 However, the North American video game crash of 1983 turned Milton Bradley's support of the Vectrex into a costly mistake, even despite reducing its price by 25% and then later 50% in desperation to sell units.
 In February 1984, after losing $31.6 million on the Vectrex, Milton Bradley announced the discontinuation of the console and cancelled development of new games.
 The company's entire inventory of consoles and accessories was sold off to mass-market discount houses, where they were liquidated at a fraction of the console's introductory price.
 By May 1984, Milton Bradley merged with Hasbro and after-market support ended.
+Following the discontinuation, Milton Bradley released all rights back to Smith Engineering.

 Prior to the Vectrex's discontinuation, a successor console with a color screen had been planned.
-After the rights reverted to Smith Engineering, the company made plans to revive the Vectrex as a handheld, but the imminent arrival of Nintendo's Game Boy put an end to those plans.
+In 1988, Smith Engineering made plans to revive the Vectrex as a handheld, but the imminent arrival of Nintendo's Game Boy and Milton Bradley's concerns that the $100+ price point would make the unit unsellable, put an end to those plans.
 In the mid-1990s, Jay Smith, then head of Smith Engineering, allowed new hardware and software development on a fee- and royalty-free basis.
 Smith has also allowed duplication of the original Vectrex software on a not-for-profit basis to allow Vectrex owners to obtain the original titles at low cost or for free.